A small team of Kiwi scientists expect to keep working with SpaceX as the California-based company makes an ambitious push for Mars.

 During the year-long outburst, PKS B1424-418 shone between 15 and 30 times brighter in gamma rays than its average before the eruption.

-AUT's radio telescope and radio telescopes in Australia and South Africa had also begun registering this unusual object in 2011, and again saw it in 2012 and 2013.
+AUT's radio telescope and radio telescopes in Australia and South Africa had also began registering this unusual object in 2011, and again saw it in 2012 and 2013.

 Professor Gulyaev, who worked on the research along with colleagues Tim Natusch and Observatory Engineer Stuart Weston, said the discovery was of similar importance to space research as the recent gravitational waves announcement.